 - Wet floor signs

 In the Kitchen – Commercial kitchens can be hazardous places to work.
 A few simple and highly effective items can significantly cut down the risks.

 Slip resistant mats at workstations, while masks or goggles and aprons protect from spills and chemicals.

 Grip mats for cutting boards for a stable cutting surface.
 Remember to protect hands - cut resistant gloves, heat resistant gloves for the oven, rotisserie or fryer and disposable gloves.
 And remember first aid kits in all major work areas.

 In the Dining/Delivery Area – The hazards don’t stop when staff leave the kitchen.
 Workstations need slip-resistant and anti-fatigue mats and wet floor signs to bring attention to caution areas.

-Personal - Washing hands, properly washing hands, is integral to commercial kitchen safety not to mention community safety.
+Personal - Washing hands properly is integral to commercial kitchen safety, not to mention community safety.
 Now, it’s necessary to protect staff further by providing disposable gloves, face masks and face shields.

 More than ever before, your customers need to feel safe and secure.
 Communicate online and onsite with your customers so they know you care about their safety.
 Be ready with the right supplies to ease their minds.

 Hand sanitizers and disposable masks are a must have at all times.
 Stock up and place generously throughout your space so customers don't need to search (or ask).